Korrrrrrl/OS-X-ssh-blocking/README.md

 If ~/bin does not exist it will be created.
 This script is to be used after every reboot for the time being as I have not found out why things don't work right after a reboot.
+Note: This issue may be resolved now will be testing.

 com.ssh_block.script.plist and com.ssh_blocked.blocked_list.plist
 are added to /Library/LaunchDaemons.
 These are the .plist files that